SoongNoonien/plattenalbum/README.md

 3. fetching lyrics form the web (based on PyLyrics 1.1.0)
 4. searching songs in your music library
 5. removing single tracks form playlist by hovering and pressing del
+6. appending albums by rightclick
-6. sending notifications on title change
+7. sending notifications on title change
-7. managing multiple mpd servers
+8. managing multiple mpd servers

 Building and installation
 -------------------------